Clustering the Sketch: A Novel Approach to Embedding Table Compression: Background and Related Work

+\textbf{ROBE embeddings} \citep{desai2022random} are essentially Compositional Embeddings with concatenation as described above, but add some more flexibility in the indexing from the ability of pieces to ``wrap around'' in the embedding table.
+In our experiments, ROBE was nearly indistinguishable from CE with concatenation for large models, though it did give some measurable improvements for very small tables.

+\textbf{Deep Hashing Embeddings} (DHE, \citealp{kang2021learning}) picks 1024 hash functions $h_1, \dots, h_{1024} : [d_1] \to [-1,1]$ and feed the vector $(h_1(i), \dots, h_{1024}(i))$ into a multi-layer perceptron.
+While the idea of using an MLP to save memory at the cost of larger compute is novel and departs from the sketching framework, the first hashing step of DHE is just sketching with a dense random matrix $H\in [-1,1]^{d_1 \times 1024}$.
+While this is less efficient than a sparse matrix, it can still be applied efficiently to sparse inputs, $e_i$, and stored in small amounts of memory.
+Indeed in our experiments, for a fixed parameter budget, the fewer layers of the MLP, the better DHE performed.
+This indicates to us that the sketching part of DHE is still the most important part.

-Unfortunately, in our experiments, DHE did not perform as well as the other methods, unless the MLP was taken to have just one layer, in which case it is just a linear transformation, $e_i H M$, and we end up with a more expensive version of Hash Embeddings.
-See \cref{fig:exp:kaggle_cqrhalf_hybrid_DHE} for the details. \item[Tensor Train] \citep{DBLP:journals/corr/abs-2101-11714} doesn't use hashing, but like QR it splits the input in a deterministic way that can be generalized to a random hash function if so inclined.
+\textbf{Tensor Train} \citep{DBLP:journals/corr/abs-2101-11714} doesn't use hashing, but like CE it splits the input in a deterministic way that can be generalized to a random hash function if so inclined.
 Instead of adding or concatenating chunks, Tensor Train multiplies them together as matrices, which makes it not strictly a linear operation.
-However, like DHE, the first step in reducing the input size is some kind of sketching. \end{description}
+However, like DHE, the first step in reducing the input size is sketching.